stfc/PSyclone/doc/developer_guide/dependency.rst

   var_accesses = VariablesAccessInfo()
   omp_directive.reference_accesses(var_accesses)
   for signature in var_accesses.all_signatures:
+      if signature.is_structure:
+          # A lookup in the symbol table for structures are
+          # more complicated, so ignore them for this example.
+          continue
       var_name = str(signature)
       symbol = symbol_table.lookup(var_name)
       # Ignore variables that are arrays, we only look at scalar ones.